 How can mainland USA suppliers connect with refrigerated sea transportation to Puerto Rico?

-When customers are using Trailer Bridge reefer barges to ship to Puerto Rico, for example, they have two options:
+When customers are using Trailer Bridge reefer barges to ship to Puerto Rico, for example, they have 2 options:

 - Within a 1,000-mile radius, cargo can be picked up at the supplier’s facility and then shuttled to the port for loading.

 - The exporter can bring it to the Cool Transport Jax cold storage docking facility and then it is put on a TB reefer.

 How do you prevent food spoilage or medicine breakage during transit?

 We keep tabs on the cargo at every stage of the delivery.
 Our company employs top quality inspectors who offer a high-touch service.
 Inspection reports go out constantly, and they are recording everything from damaged boxes to the current temperatures of the cargo.

 Our partner, Trailer Bridge, has invested thousands of dollars into satellite links to constantly monitor reefer units.
 At the terminal, reefers can plug in so there’s no spoilage if they have to wait for the sailing.

 Our facility at Cool Transportation Jax is built to reduce cold supply chain interruptions.
 We have a 44-door facility with no staging area, so we aren’t having trucks line up for hours and hours waiting to unload.
 In fact, we guarantee to get them in and out within two hours.
 Cargo is backed directly into cold storage and inspectors check the cargo for integrity, quality, and temperature.